Remote & Async Work 10 min

 Limit your availability

-Fill your schedule with things you actually need to be doing so that meetings can’t creep in.
-Starve your meetings and they will waste away.
+Fill your schedule with things you need to be doing so that meetings can’t creep in.
+Starve your meetings and they’ll waste away.

 “Block time off to do deep work/other things and never allow meetings to happen there.
 Google calendar's OOO function works well for this, as it auto-rejects any events during this time.”